-The Company has a history of profitability only in the past two years and has a shareholder deficit of \$12,600,466 as at February 28, 2014.
+The Company has a history of profitability in the past three years and has a shareholder deficit of \$11,446,018 as at August 31, 2014.
 Cash flows generated from the operations of the Pine Cove Project are currently sufficient to fund all of the Company's ongoing working capital requirements, corporate and administrative expenses, debt service, capital expenditure requirements and other contractual obligations.
 There can be no assurance that the operations of the Company will be profitable in the future.
 The Company has limited financial resources and may require additional financing to further explore, develop, operate, acquire and retain its property interests and if financing is not available for any reason, the Company may become unable to acquire and retain its mineral concessions and carry out its business.